benlagreca02/n64ArduinoAdapter/README.md

 # Nintendo 64  Controller Adapter
-A small project to use a pair of common arduinos to interpret the data from a nintendo 64 controller, and emulate a generic USB gamepad.
+A small project to use a pair of common Arduinos (Pro-micro, and Uno) to interpret the data from a Nintendo 64 controller, and emulate a generic USB gamepad.

-**NOTE:** This is still a work in progress as of 7/9/22.
+**NOTE:** This is still a work in progress

 ## Motivation
 I wanted to use a real N64 controller when playing emulators.